View Richard Born's Obituary on RecordOnline.com and share memories

 Rick is survived by his loving wife, Linda, of 42 years; his daughter, Wendy Sedlak; his sons, Gary Huttman, Brett Huttman and his wife, Linda, and Eric Zielke and his wife, Christine; his grandchildren, Michael Huttman, Elizabeth Huttman, Cyndi Huttman, Lauren Zielke, Morgan Sedlak, Courtney Sedlak and Jessica Sedlak; his brothers,; Lawrence (Carol) Born, Ronald (Wanda) Born and Gerald (Marie) Born; his sisters, Maureen Mackey and Helen (Paul) Jaffer; and many nieces and nephews.
 Besides his parents, he was predeceased by his brother, Walter Daniel Born Jr.

-A celebration of Rick's life is scheduled to be held at the Federated Church of Kerhonkson on June 1, 2019 at 2 p.m.
+A celebration of Rick's life is scheduled at 2pm at the Federated Church of Kerhonkson on June 1, 2019.

 Contributions may be made in Rick's memory to , P.O.
 Box 1000, Dept. 142, Memphis, TN 38148-0142 or stjude.org.